Network congestion may be caused by:

 - In the Network Pie - Contributors chart, she can see that all the Performance Impacting Events are retransmission timeouts (RTOs).
 This indicates packet loss on the network paths between the two tiers, which is confirmed by the spike in TCP Loss that occurs within the same time window.

-- She knows there is a correlation between stalled calls and retransmissions.
-Now she wants to know more about these events.
+- She knows there is a correlation between stalled calls and retransmissions, and wants to learn more about these events.
 The Retransmissions Per Min chart indicates that all these are all data retransmits, which indicate a problem on the network path between two nodes.
 (SACK retransmits indicate a problem setting up TCP connections on one or two nodes.)

 - In a few seconds, she has identified a chain of correlation: stalled calls > PIE > Retransmissions > Data retransmissions on a network path.
 The next step is to identify where in the network these retransmissions are occurring.
-She switches over to the Network Dashboard and looks for network links with high PIE scores.
-She sees the PIE scores on two links are 59 – much higher than any other links.
-Both of these links are used by ECom-Tier1 and Ecom-Tier2 to connect with Order-Tier via a load balancer.
+She switches over to the Network Dashboard, and looks for network links with high PIE scores.
+She sees the PIE scores on two links are 59 (much higher than any other links).
+Both of these links are used by ECom-Tier1 and Ecom-Tier2 to connect with Order-Tier through a load balancer.

 - Given this information, she decides to investigate one of these tiers.
-She right-clicks on Ecom-Tier1 and chooses View Metrics.
+She right-clicks Ecom-Tier1 and selects View Metrics.
 The Dynamic Dashboard for this tier appears.
 The dashboard shows the same metric correlations for the entire tier that she saw for the individual transaction.

-- Now that she's confirmed that data retransmissions are spiking for the entire tier, she wants to identify the TCP connections on which these events are occurring.
-She clicks on the network link between Ecom-Tier and the load balancer.
-She can see that that PIE is happening on both connections:
+- Now that she has confirmed that data retransmissions are spiking for the entire tier, she wants to identify the TCP connections on which these events are occurring.
+She clicks the network link between Ecom-Tier and the load balancer.
+She can see that that PIE is occurring on both connections:

 ECOM_T1N1:8080 < – > Load_Balancer_10.0.11.77:8080